-300 Years of Thanksgiving Traditions -- Guided Tours
+"12,000 years of Thanksgiving Traditions" Guided Tours

-November visitors to Portsmouth can trace the evolution of Thanksgiving from the Puritans’ holy day of thanks to today’s family feast and homecoming at Strawbery Banke Museum, the 10-acre outdoor living history museum.
+November visitors to Portsmouth can trace the evolution of Thanksgiving from traditional celebrations of the Abenaki people to today’s family feast and homecoming at Strawbery Banke Museum, the 10-acre outdoor living history museum.

 - Abbott House (1943): Portsmouth is in the midst of World War II.
 The war has changed jobs, industry, food, and education—few parts of life were untouched.
 Thanksgiving was no exception.

 - Wheelwright (1780): Discover the sights and smells of an 18th-century Thanksgiving and learn how different harvest and religious traditions evolved into the celebration we know today.